Tivix/cats-vs-dogs/README.md

 ## 2) Train a model
 Model is already trained and stored in `model_new.json` file with its weights stored in `cats_dogs_model.h5` file.
 You can use these, or run `train.py` again to see model training in process.
+Before doing this, you will need to create your own dataset in data/train and data/validation folders.

 ## 3) Run the backend for predicitions
 `python app.py`